bingotang1981/natt/docs/design.md

 6. External connection to remotePort → verify data reaches client's local port 22
 7. Disconnect Client → verify Server cleans up the proxy port
 8. Client reconnects → verify re-registration, config re-query, and proxy restoration
+9. [Delayed-retry test] While Client is connected, start a second Client with the same clientId → first Client receives TypeError(EVICTED) and reconnects immediately → if the reconnect's ConfigResponse contains failed rules (port still in use), verify the client waits ~3s (ConfigRetryDelay) before the next reconnect attempt
-9. [Multi-client test] Start a second Client (clientId="client-b") with different rules → verify each client receives its own rule set and proxy ports
+10. [Multi-client test] Start a second Client (clientId="client-b") with different rules → verify each client receives its own rule set and proxy ports
 ```

 ---